mesosphere/charts/stable/kommander-thanos/README.md

     sidecarDNSDiscovery: false
     # Addresses of statically configured store API servers (repeatable).
     stores: []
+    # Names of configmaps that contain addresses of store API servers, used for file service discovery.
+    serviceDiscoveryFileConfigMaps:
+    - kommander-thanos-query-stores
+    # Refresh interval to re-read file SD files.
+It is used as a resync fallback.
+    serviceDiscoveryInterval: 5m
     # Add extra arguments to the compact service
     extraArgs:
     - "--grpc-client-tls-secure"